Don't make it a situation.

 Of course, we all want to rev up our flying car when we're stuck in traffic.
 Or be casually roasting on the beach while we're typing our lives away at our desks (CURRENT MOOD).
 Or just be able to eat whatever we want without gaining weight and having toned arms without going to the gym.
 Obviously, you don't always get what you want.

 But what's it going to take for us to stop wishing it all away?
 Why is so hard sometimes to stay present?
 Why are we always reaching for more instead of being happy with what he have in front of us?
-Or better yet, just working harder at finding the beauty in everything- shit situation or not?
+Or better yet, just working harder in trusting the universe and finding the beauty in what we already have?

-SIDEBAR: Jerzday.
-I don't have the energy to defend my state against these bafoons and by no means does everyone act like this but MY GOD do I love watching them.
-I said I wouldn't watch any of these new episodes but you can def catch me front and center on Thursday nights.
+SIDEBAR: Just realized it's Jerzday.
+I don't have the energy to defend my state against these people anymore but MY GOD do I love watching them.
+I said I wouldn't watch any of these new episodes but you can def catch me front and center tonight.

 SIDEBAR: Lately this baby feels like her crows feet have crows feet.